QiuYukang/5G-LENA/doc/source/nr-module.rst

 a) ``ns3::NrCbTwoPort``, the two-port codebook defined in 3GPP TS 38.214 Table 5.2.2.2.1-1, or
 b) ``ns3::NrCbTypeOneSp``, Type-I Single-Panel Codebook 3GPP TS 38.214 Rel.
 15, Sec.
 5.2.2.2.1 supporting codebook mode 1 only,
 and limited to rank 4.
-The other parameters to play with in this example are: ``NrUePhy::WbPmiUpdateInterval``, the wideband PMI update interval in ms, and ``NrUePhy::SbPmiUpdateInterval``, the subband PMI update interval in ms.
+The other parameters to play with in this example are: ``NrUePhy::WbPmiUpdateInterval``, the wide-band PMI update interval in ms, and ``NrUePhy::SbPmiUpdateInterval``, the sub-band PMI update interval in ms.

 Configuring CSI feedback type
 #############################